heartpoints/heartpoints.org/README.md

         * Service Account User
         * Storage Admin
     2. Create an IAM for mchen@heartpoints.org with the "Owner" permission
-4. Generate JSON key and place at the root of this repo.
-Add to gitignore.
+4. Generate JSON key and add it to the [credentials repository](https://github.com/heartpoints/credentials)
 5. Run `./heartpoints.sh createGKECluster`

 After the first deployment to GKE, a loadbalancer with an ephemeral IP will be created.
 Using the Google Console UI, promote this to a static IP named heartpoints-org.